 3. What role has the GOI played in the aftermath of the Bhopal Tragedy?

-A. In its 1991 reaffirmation of the 1989 Bhopal settlement, the India Supreme Court required the GOI to make up for any shortfall in the settlement account and also acquire a medical insurance policy to cover 100,000 people who might later develop symptoms shown to have resulted from being exposed during the gas release.
+A. In its 1991 examination of the 1989 Bhopal settlement, the India Supreme Court required the GOI to make up for any shortfall in the settlement account and also acquire a medical insurance policy to cover 100,000 people who might later develop symptoms shown to have resulted from being exposed during the gas release.

 However, there was no shortfall.
 The settlement fund was sufficient to compensate all claimants double the amounts the GOI itself set as fair compensation.
 Therefore, any questions regarding additional compensation for those who died, sustained injuries or continue to suffer health effects as a result of the Bhopal tragedy should be directed to the GOI.